Conflux-Chain/CIPs/CIPs/cip-3.md

 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
 The rationales of the proposed Octopus algorihtm change are:

-1. Introduce an appropriate ammount multiplication and reminder computations that give new GPUs advantages over old GPUs.
+1. Introduce an appropriate amount multiplication and remainder computations that give new GPUs advantages over old GPUs.

 2. The verification of the PoW is still as lightweight as verifying ETHASH.

-3. Set the memory requirement for mining PoW at roughtly 4.5G-5G.
+3. Set the memory requirement for mining PoW at roughtly 4.5GB-5GB.

 4. The data connection between the computation and the memory-hard part is strong so that it is not plausible to speed up the computation with special hardware.